AshwinScripter/Pibit.AI/README.md

-Certainly!
-Here's a README.md template that provides clear instructions and formatting for your project:

----

 # Resume PDF to JSON Converter

 This Python script extracts text and hyperlinks from a PDF resume, parses it into structured data, and saves the result as a JSON file.
 It utilizes PyMuPDF (fitz) for PDF handling and regular expressions for parsing.